-- Identified resource requests are compiled into a comprehensive Prioritization Master List by the Office of Institutional Effectiveness (OIE) and distributed to deans and unit managers for first-level prioritization.
+- Identified resource requests are compiled into a comprehensive Prioritization List by the Office of Institutional Effectiveness (OIE) and distributed to deans and unit managers for first-level prioritization.

 - Prioritization is conducted based on a common rubric.
-When the first level of prioritization is complete, managers share the items that will move forward in the process with their constituents and provide an opportunity for feedback from the authors and contributors to the Annual Updates.
+When the first level of prioritization is complete, managers share the items that will move forward in the process with their constituents and provide an opportunity for feedback from the authors and contributors to the Annual Plans.